33% off, foreverNew customers · code · ends Aug 31

 Pricing: Free tier with 30 credits, no card.
 Starter $79/mo (1,500 credits), Pro $229/mo (5,000), Scale $599/mo.
 Credit-based, annual 25% off.
 No per-seat fees.

 Every other layer inherits the quality of this one.
 A cadence tool, an intent platform, and a dialer are all worthless on top of a list that bounces.
-Cleanlist runs waterfall enrichment across 15+ data providers, querying them in parallel and keeping the highest-confidence value per field.
-That architecture is why it hit 98% email accuracy and 85% direct-dial coverage on our 500-record benchmark, versus 70 to 80% for single-source tools like Apollo.
+Cleanlist runs waterfall enrichment across 25+ data providers, querying them in parallel and keeping the highest-confidence value per field.
+That architecture is why it returned a verified email for 98% of leads and a direct-dial or mobile number for 85% on our published 500-lead benchmark, versus 70-80% email and 30-60% phone for single-source tools on the identical input.

 What makes it different.
 Most data tools return a cell.
 Cleanlist returns the cell plus reasoning.
 The AI columns run a research step per row (ICP fit score, competitor research, company summary, or a custom prompt) and show the evidence behind each answer.
 That turns a contact list into an account brief before a rep ever opens it.
 You can also start from People Search instead of bringing your own list.